stackhpc/stackhpc-kayobe-config/doc/source/operations/control-plane-operation.rst

 * Perform a graceful shutdown of all virtual machine instances
 * Shut down compute nodes
-* Shut down monitoring node
+* Shut down monitoring node (if separate from controllers)
 * Shut down network nodes (if separate from controllers)
 * Shut down controllers
 * Shut down Ceph nodes (if applicable)